-Fair Labor Practices
+Fair Labor Practices 40 max points

 The criteria will evaluate candidates based on their demonstrable adherence to ethical employment standards, which ensure the welfare and equitable treatment of workers involved in the project.
 This encompasses compliance with pertinent labor laws, adherence to health and safety regulations, and a dedication to providing just compensation and benefits.